 What are surveillance oversight ordinances?

 Since 1977, state and local police budgets have increased by over 40% in real terms.
 After 9/11, new grants from DHS and other sources were made available to local police for “counter-terrorism”—much of this money was appropriated to acquiring surveillance technology.
 Surveillance technologies originally justified by “counter-terrorism” end up being used to enforce minor and drug-related offenses.
 It’s now routine for police departments to use expensive military-surveillance equipment like StingRays to track down minor crime suspects.
 Federally subsidized fusion centers are often weaponized against protestors, and police in Minneapolis have justified using frequent and expensive surveillance helicopter flights in order to “prevent” car-jackings.
+Even smart city tech has been used to surveil protestors: San Diego terminated a “smart streetlight” project in 2020 because local police were using the data without a court order or warrant, in 175 criminal investigations and during BLM protests.

 The default in the United States is that local elected officials have authority over the local police budget.
 However, when it comes to equipment acquisition, police departments have developed several ways to skirt around this oversight.
 The Department of Defense’s “1033 Program” sends military equipment and surveillance technologies previously used abroad to police departments, for just the cost of shipping.
 Another, similar program is the DHS’s Urban Areas Security Initiative (UASI), which provides grants to local police to buy surveillance equipment.
 Another avenue for equipment acquisitions is inter-police partnerships, like Massachusetts’ “Law Enforcement Councils” and police foundations.
 These are 501(c)(3)s that can acquire equipment themselves and lend it to police departments—all without oversight.
 Last, some wealthy individuals pay for equipment and give it to police departments outright.
 The result is that local elected officials often don’t approve the deployment of a particular surveillance technology, and sometimes don’t even know it’s being deployed.
 When it’s deployed, it’s often deployed in areas police have identified as being “high-crime”, which overlap heavily with areas where Black people, indigenous people and people of color live.
 There is often no recourse in law against a police deployment of surveillance technology in your neighborhood.